How to Help a Student in Distress

-- If the student is unable to come in on his/her own, call the counseling center for assistance, or if the student refuses the referral and you are worried about his/her safety, call the counseling center to consult.
+- If the student is unable to come in on his/her own, call the Counseling Center for assistance.
+If the student refuses the referral and you are worried about his/her safety, call the Counseling Center to consult.

-- Students will meet with a counselor to discuss the presenting issues, usually for about one hour.
+- Students will meet with a counselor to discuss the issues of concern.

-- The counselor will make an assessment of the situation and will help the student get connected with the appropriate services.
+- The counselor will make an assessment of the situation and will help the student locate the appropriate services.